whataboutpets/minimal-mistakes/_pages/terms.md

 * We do not let the compensation we receive influence the content, topics, posts, or opinions expressed on this website.
 * We respect and value our readers too much to write anything other than our own genuine and objective opinions and advice.

-Just like this website, my Disclosure Policy is a work in progress.
+Just like this website, our Disclosure Policy is a work in progress.
 As the revenue streams evolve, so will this page.

 ## License